Stat 534: Ecological Statistics, Fall 2015

 These web pages will be used to distribute important and useful information

 about the class.
-Important additions will be mentioned in class.
+Important additions will be mentioned in class and

 - If you want a review of introductory probability theory, look at

 Chapter 1 in Tuckwell, Elementary Applications of Probability Theory.

 Sections 1.1 - 1.4 are the most relevant to us.

 - If you want a review of likelihood methods, look at

 Chapter 2: Using likelihood for estimation in Borchers, Buckland and Zucchini,

 Estimating Animal Abundance.

 - Or, for a more concise treatment, look at WNC, chapter 4, especially